Next: Wdired, Previous: Dired Updating, Up: Dired

 directory or its subdirectories that contain a match for

-Remember to write the regular expression for grep
+Remember to write the regular expression for grep, not for Emacs.

 (An alternative method of showing files whose contents match a given